cthoyt/cthoyt.github.io/_posts/2022/2022-12-19-gcbr-in-bioregistry.md

 used by other GCBRs appearing in other parts of this categorization where this is also true.
-Without exhaustively going through all four resources, I thought I'd use the [GWAS Catalog](https://www.ebi.ac.uk/gwas) to illustrate how it looks when a database re-uses other identifier schemata-providing databases.
+Without exhaustively going through all four resources, I thought I'd use the [GWAS Catalog](https://www.ebi.ac.uk/gwas) to illustrate how it looks when a database reuses other identifier schemata-providing databases.

 First, a genome-wide association study (GWAS) identifies statistical correlation between genomic markers such as single nucleotide polymorphisms (SNPs) and